AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

    ![](../images/lab07-image31.png)

 1. Now that your pipeline is fully built with all the components connected—from data ingestion to anomaly scoring—you’re ready to run it.

+### Task 9: Running the Pipeline: Configure and Submit

+In this task you will create or choose a compute cluster and click “Submit” to run the pipeline.
+This executes all modules in the correct order.

+**Why this step matters:**
+This step simulates a real AI workflow in cloud environments.
+You will experience how models are trained and tested at scale in modern ML platforms like Azure.

 1. Click the **Configure & Submit** button in the top-right corner.